matheus-beck/blog/_posts/2019-08-18-helping-daenerys-targaryen-using-c.md

 }

 ```
 After that, we have to verify the condition that says 1 ≤ I ≤ S ≤ 100 and receive our list of soldiers.
-For standard, C returns 0 for sucess, so we're going to assume 1 as our failling scnenario.
+For standard, C returns 0 for success, so we're going to assume 1 as our failing scenario.

 ```c
 #include <stdio.h>